 Community Development Resources

 The following list of State and federal grant and loan programs gives an overview of those most commonly used by local governmental units in the region.
 These are programs which have the intent of promoting community and economic development within a community, mostly through the development or improvement of a community's infrastructure.
 In all cases, the eligible applicants for these funds are local units of government or non-profit corporations, as well as others.
-For information regarding programs of direct assistance to private for-profit businesses, click here.
 This is not a complete listing of all sources of governmental assistance.

 Community Development Block Grant Program